awsdocs/aws-systems-manager-user-guide/doc_source/composite-docs.md

 1. Runs the `aws:runDocument` plugin to run the StateManagerBootstrap\.yml document\.
 No parameters are specified\.

-1. Runs the `aws:runDocument` plugin to run the AWS\-ConfigureDocker pre\-defined SSM document\.
+1. Runs the `aws:runDocument` plugin to run the `AWS-ConfigureDocker pre-defined` SSM document\.
 The specified parameters install Docker on the instance\.

 ```
 {